 - Hartaj was thrown in jail for helping orphan children (he was falsely accused of human trafficking) It takes faith to do the right thing when it’s likely to get you wrongly pegged as an evildoer.

-- It took faith for a 24 year old to rally seasoned pastors and ask them to travel 2-4 days journey to attend a conference.
+- It took faith for a 24 year old to rally seasoned leaders and ask them to travel 2-4 days journey to attend a conference.
 Without faith, we will take no action.
 Faith is demonstrated in doing what we can, then God does the rest.

-- TellAsia is adding to our work in India a serious faith step into two new nations.
+- TellAsia is adding to our work a serious faith step into two new nations.
 This Christmas I have by faith given Jesus THREE nations.
-This New Year we are doing what we can to bring hope and healing to three extremely unreached and needy nations.
+This New Year we are doing what we can to bring hope and healing to three extremely needy nations.
 Stand with us and believe with us that we’ll be able to bring both humanitarian development and spiritual light to these nations.

 “Faith is the substance of things hoped for, the evidence of things not seen.”
 Heb 11:1.